 Nystagmus is also widely called as wobbly eyes, refers to to-and-fro unintended, involuntary movements of the eye.

-Nystagmus can be congenital i.e since birth or acquired.
-Nysatgmus that is present since birth is refered to as idiopathic infantile nystagmus or infantile nystagmus syndrome (INS).
+Nystagmus can be congenital, i.e. since birth or acquired.
+Nystagmus that is present since birth is referred to as idiopathic infantile nystagmus or infantile nystagmus syndrome (INS).
 Though INS can happen along with sensory problems with your vision (like optic nerve or retina problems), it is not directly caused by these.
 INS is caused by instability in the eye-movement control system.

 Acquired causes could be related to some drug ingestion, alcohol intake, ear disease, neurological or due to trauma.

 Nystagmus can be diagnosed clinically.
-However waveforms may be recorded with a test called videonystagmography.
+However, waveforms may be recorded with a test called videonystagmography.

-Currently infantile nystagmus syndrome cannot be completely cured but can be helped.
+When it comes to nystagmus treatment, it is imperative to remember that currently, infantile nystagmus syndrome cannot be completely cured but can be helped.
 The current treatment modalities help in reducing the abnormal head posture with improved visual function and cosmetic benefit in reducing the wobbly movements of the eyes.

 The nystagmus treatment modalities include medications in certain forms of nystagmus (mainly acquired nystagmus), prisms, and contact lenses and are mainly surgical with procedures done on the extra-ocular muscles.